lingtalfi/Light_Kit/README.md

 History Log
 =============

+- 1.17.3 -- 2021-02-26

+    - fix undeclared dependencies to Kit_PicassoWidget and Kit_PrototypeWidget planets

 - 1.17.2 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 1.17.1 -- 2020-12-04